ABRG-Models/AttractorScaffolding/README.md

   determine the output: [10101] for a (red) is 1, [01011] for b (yellow) is 0, [10110] for c (green) is 1, [01101] for d (blue) is 0, [11010] for e (purple) is 1: [10101]!
 Thus, the state [10101]
   does indeed map directly back to itself.
-I do slightly regret choosing the arrangement of the inputs in this way, as it makes the input/output table harder to read as a human.
-The reason I did so was that it led to a neater pattern in the code and a more efficient program.
+Although it is possible to 'wire' the pentagon diagram so that a single row in the table can conveniently be used to read the next state of the system, this convenience disappears as soon as we study a system for which the number of inputs to each gene is less than n.

 ![Figure 2](/paper/figures/Fig2.jpg)